Soltan Hoseyn: Gorgin Khan's governorship of Qandahar

-At Qandahar, Gorgin Khan soon competed against Mir Ways, a chief of the Hotaki clan of the Afghan Ghilzai tribe, who also served as the kalantar (mayor) of the city.
-An affluent man from prominent family, Mir Ways was charitable towards his supporters and the poor.
+At Qandahar, Gorgin Khan soon competed against Mirwais Hotak, a chief of the Hotaki clan of the Afghan Ghilzai tribe, who also served as the kalantar (mayor) of the city.
+An affluent man from prominent family, Mirwais was charitable towards his supporters and the poor.
 He had been under service of the Safavids for a long time, serving as the qafilah-salar, whose function was to patrol the caravan passage between Iran and India.
 However, he was dismissed as qafilah-salar in 1706, apparently due to his poor service and negligence of his responsibility in collecting fees and taxes.
 Meanwhile, the Afghan relations with Gorgin Khan had become uneasy due to his oppressive rule.
 Most sources agree that his rule started to become oppressive quickly after his assumption of power in Qandahar.

 The (nominally Shi'i) Georgian soldiers of Gorgin Khan concealed goods, seized Afghan girls and women, and increased taxes.
 They also disregarded the religious freedom that the Sunni Afghans had been guaranteed as a condition for accepting Safavid rule.
 They were said to have defiled Sunni mosques by bringing pigs and wine inside, as well as taking advantage of underaged girls and 9-10 year old boys, with some of them ending up being killed, and their corpses thrown in front of their parents' homes.

 The Afghans, aggrieved by this treatment, sent complaints to Isfahan, but they were seized by Gorgin Khan's men at the court and thus never reached Soltan Hoseyn.
-Mir Ways planned to rebel against the Georgians, but was soon arrested and brought to Isfahan under the orders of Gorgin Khan, who was suspicious of him.
+Mirwais planned to rebel against the Georgians, but was soon arrested and brought to Isfahan under the orders of Gorgin Khan, who was suspicious of him.
 The latter urged Soltan Hoseyn to eliminate him, or at least prohibit him from going back to Qandahar.
-During his stay at Isfahan, Mir Ways observed the fragility of the Iranian regime, as well as the possibility to benefit from the factional strife there.
+During his stay at Isfahan, Mirwais observed the fragility of the Iranian regime, as well as the possibility to benefit from the factional strife there.
 Through proficient flattery and bribery, he successfully reintegrated himself.
 He persuaded Soltan Hoseyn that Gorgin Khan was not trustworthy, as he planned to make his rule in Qandahar autonomous, and also planned a Russo-Georgian alliance against Iran.